mdn/content/files/en-us/learn/html/multimedia_and_embedding/mozilla_splash_page/index.md

 ## Hints and tips

-- You can use the [W3C Nu HTML Checker](https://validator.w3.org/nu/) to catch unintended mistakes in your HTML.
+- You can use the [W3C Nu HTML Checker](https://validator.w3.org/nu/) to catch mistakes in your HTML.
 - You don't need to know any CSS to do this assessment; you just need the provided HTML file.
 The CSS part is already done for you.
 - The provided HTML (including the CSS styling) already does most of the work for you, so you can just focus on the media embedding.